dotnet/roslynator/README.md

 * RCS1094 - Declare using directive on top level
 * RCS1095 - Use C# 6.0 dictionary initializer
 * RCS1096 - Use bitwise operation instead of 'HasFlag' method
+* RCS1097 - Remove redundant 'ToString' call
+* RCS1098 - Avoid 'null' on the left side of a binary expression
+* RCS1099 - Default label should be last label in switch section

 ### List of Refactorings